MyCATApache/Mycat2/README.md

    In this case,there are some limitations to simplify the annotation routing.

-   1. The current schema and only a table name in SQL to determine the table.
+   1. The current schema and only a table tableName in SQL to determine the table.
    2. If continuous values on multiple data nodes is not supported in mycat proxy.Because It needs to split SQL and merge to process result set of multiple nodes.
 This is not suitable for processing in the proxy.